 - Patients who travels by ambulance or taxi will receive a reimbursement of 50% of the costs.( Sometimes the reimbursement is only granted if the transport occurs through ambulances which the health fund has an agreement with.)

-- Patients who are hospitalized after they were transported in an ambulance or an Intensive Care Unit are entitled to Full Financing.
+- Patients who are hospitalized after they were transported in a MDA ambulance or mobile Intensive Care Unit are entitled to Full Funding.

 - Dialysis and cancer patients who have received a partial reimbursement from their health plan may contact their local authority's social services office to receive a reimbursement for the remainder of the transportation costs.
 The reimbursement will be granted dependent on the local authority's budget.